Engagement Rings for $9,000 June 24, 2019 – Posted in: Jewelry Blog

 The ornate gallery has a very open appearance.
-This allows maximum impact for the the sapphire and diamonds from any angle.
+This allows maximum impact for the sapphire and diamonds from any angle.

 The Denmark Ring has a 1.03 ct, K color, VS2 clarity old European cut diamond.
-It French cut calibre sapphire accents and eight further old mine diamonds.
+French cut calibre sapphire accents and eight further old mine diamonds.
 The overall effect is very much of a fleur-de-lis motif, and the diamonds studded into the shoulders and shank add great delicacy to the appearance.

-Fine milgrain adds further refinement, and the triple wire shank and platinum mounting are both of fine platinum.
+Fine milgrain adds further refinement, and the triple wire shank and platinum mounting are both fine platinum.

 The bold use of onyx in this ring makes it very unusual for an engagement ring, but high contrast stones are very popular at the moment.
 The hand carved onyx surrounds a 1.10 ct, J color, VS1 clarity antique emerald cut diamond.